phoenixframework/phoenix_live_view/README.md

   * Use a declarative model to render HTML on the server over WebSockets with optional LongPolling fallback

+  * A rich templating language, called HEEx, with support for function components, slots, HTML validation, and more

-  * Smart templating and change tracking - after connected, LiveView sends only what changed to the client, skipping the template markup and reducing the payload
+  * Smart change tracking - after connected, LiveView sends only what changed to the client, skipping the template markup and reducing the payload.
+This makes LiveView payloads much smaller than server-rendered HTML and on par with fine-tuned SPA applications

   * Live form validation with file upload support